Basiuk-Ivan/blynk-react-test/README.md

 ![Blynk-react-test](https://raw.githubusercontent.com/Basiuk-Ivan/blynk-react-test/main/public/screen.png)

-React TODO page with the ability to add comments, choose a colour for comments, and save data after reloading
+React TODO page with the ability to add comments, choose a colour for comments, and save data after reloading.

 ### Languages and Tools: